 Use the AlienApp for Palo Alto Networks to access the Palo Alto Networks response actionsIn USM Anywhere you can execute an action from alarms, events, and vulnerabilities to run a scan, get forensic information, or execute a response for a configured AlienApp., which enable you to quickly respond to threats identified by USM Anywhere.
-You can create response action rules in USM Anywhere that automatically trigger when alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. or eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall. match the criteria that you specify.
+You can create response action rules in USM Anywhere that automatically trigger when alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. or eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. match the criteria that you specify.
 For example, you might create a rule where USM Anywhere automatically sends the host information for malware infections that it identifies to the connected Palo Alto Networks device as a request to tag the host for policy enforcement.

 Note: Before creating a response action rule or launching a Palo Alto Networks action, the AlienApp for Palo Alto Networks must be enabled and configured in your USM Anywhere environment.
 For more information, see Configuring the AlienApp for Palo Alto Networks .